-Stuart has worked with Alan producing publications for the film and broadcast arena for over 30 years, working for many major clients before setting up Laws Publishing and producing British Cinematographer for the last 13 years.
+Stuart has been producing publications for the film and broadcast arena for over 30 years, working for many major clients before setting up Laws Publishing and producing British Cinematographer for the last 17 years.

 He is also the joint owner of Open Box Media and Communications Ltd based in Birmingham’s Jewellery Quarter who design and produce the British Cinematographer magazine, website and the IMAGO annual directory on behalf of Laws.
 As a Contract Publisher their other clients include many of the country’s leading medical associations, and they also have their own design and web production company.

 Adrian is a journalist and editor specialising in the business and technology of moving images.
 He has written for The Guardian, The Financial Times and The Hollywood Reporter.
 His work regularly appears in Screen International, Broadcast and RTS Television.
 In addition, Adrian is International Editor for ACE journal CinemaEditor, Managing Editor for The IBC Daily and co-author of a book on 3D.

 Debra Kaufman has covered entertainment technology for the last 28 years, for publications including The Hollywood Reporter, American Cinematographer, International Cinematographer, Variety, British Cinematographer; her work has also appeared in Wired, The New York Times, and The Los Angeles Times.
 She currently also works with the Academy of Motion Picture Arts & Sciences and USC’s Entertainment Technology Center.

 John Keedwell GBCT

 Experienced in travel documentaries around the globe, John has worked in over 65 countries filming in deserts to tropical rain forests.
 John also has a high experience of 4x4 off road driving, and a highly specialist knowledge of Phantom High Speed cameras.
 Now developing online courses and workshops training people in professional camera skills and skills in speaking to the camera. www.epicsacademy.com